R-girl-2000/psychic-guacamole/README.md

 #learning how this works.
-Help
+#A place for me to store and show my R code and notes as I learn R